hiiamboris/red-mezz-warehouse-gitlab-mirror/assert.md

 - multiple expressions per line are not allowed
 - single expression can span as many lines as required

+Assertions can be turned on and off on demand using one of these directives:
+- `#assert on`  (during development)
+- `#assert off` (for production)

+My [inline tool](https://codeberg.org/hiiamboris/red-cli/src/branch/master/mockups/inline) supports stripping off or leaving assertions as well.

 ### Example

 ```